Aniljahangir8/aniljahangir.github.io/index.md

 ## INTERESTS

-Apart from being a Server Administrator, I also learn to automate my work using many technologies such as plasticscm, docker, Selenium, and others.
+Apart from being a DevOps, I also learn to automate my work using many technologies such as plasticscm, docker, Selenium, and others.

 I adore being outside and go for a run every day, play cricket and badminton on weekends, and cycle on occasionally.
 I enjoy visiting new places and learning about different cultures.
 When I'm at home, I like to play video games, create code, and sometimes paint.